 It can be accessed by going to Tools - Operations from the AEM Welcome screen.

-In order to be able to access the Operations Dashboard, the logged in user must be part of the “Operators” user group.
-For more info, see documentation on User, Group and Access Right Administration.
+To be able to access the Operations Dashboard, the logged in user must be part of the “Operators” user group.
+For more info, see documentation on User, Group, and Access Right Administration.

 The Health Report system provides information on the health of an AEM instance through Sling Health Checks.
-This can be done via either OSGI, JMX, HTTP requests (via JSON) or through the Touch UI.
-It offers measurements and threshold of certain configurable counters and in some cases, will offer information on how to resolve the issue.
+You accomplish this operation by way of either OSGI, JMX, HTTP requests (by way of JSON) or through the Touch UI.
+It offers measurements and threshold of certain configurable counters and sometimes, offers information on how to resolve the issue.

 It has several features, described below.

-The Health Reports are a system of cards indicating good or bad health with regard to a specific product area.
+The Health Reports are a system of cards indicating good or bad health about a specific product area.
 These cards are visualizations of the Sling Health Checks, which aggregate data from JMX and other sources and expose processed information again as MBeans.
 These MBeans can also be inspected in the JMX web console, under the org.apache.sling.healthcheck domain.

 The Health Reports interface can be accessed through the Tools - Operations - Health Reports menu on the AEM Welcome screen, or directly through the following URL: